BoredNerds/BoredNerds.github.io/_posts/2019-07-06-reversing-firmware-with-radare.markdown

 level of detail.
 That said, I've opted to use `asciinema` videos to demo some stuff on the console in a few cases where I felt it worked better than screenshots; In my defense, I kept them short and they don't need sound. :)

-*Note:* I'm not giving any details of the dongle make or model, not will I be showing any pictures.
-Suffice it to say that it plugs into a vehicles' diagnostic port and connects to a cellular handset.
+*Note:* I'm not giving any details of the dongle make or model, not will I be showing any identifying pictures.
+Suffice it to say that it plugs into a vehicle's diagnostic port and connects to a cellular handset.

 ## The Objective